Newly deciphered letter from a Judahite fortress

 The front side of the letter had long been deciphered, but the back side was thought to be blank—until now.

-“Using multispectral imaging to acquire a set of images, Michael Cordonsky of TAU’s School of Physics noticed several marks on the ostracon’s reverse side,” said Arie Shaus, one of the authors of the study, which was recently published in PLOS ONE.
+“Using multispectral imaging to acquire a set of images, Michael Cordonsky of TAU’s School of Physics noticed several marks on the ostracon’s reverse side,” said Arie Shaus, one of the authors of the study, which was published in PLOS ONE in 2017.
 “To our surprise, three new lines of text were revealed.”

 The letter was written by Ḥananyahu, who may have been the quartermaster (the officer in charge of providing supplies) at Beer Sheba, to Elyashiv, the quartermaster at Arad.

 “Your friend Ḥananyahu [hereby] sends greetings to [you] Elyashiv and to your household.
 I bless [you] by Yahweh,” the letter begins on the front side of the ostracon. Ḥananyahu goes on to reference a receipt he had issued and mentions sending silver and oil.